-Manager of New Initiatives for EDGE at The United Church of Canada
+New Ministry Animator, Network and Coaches Coordinator for EDGE at the United Church of Canada

 Research Associate at Duke University

 David Eagle received his PhD in sociology at Duke University studying the social organization of congregations in North America.
 He is presently a researcher with Duke Divinity School's Clergy Health Initiative where he is part of the largest data collection ever done with clergy, a 10-year project to understand the challenges that United Methodist pastors face in terms of their mental and physical health.

 He is keenly interested in how religious adherence and belief is changing in congregations in North American and how these changes are impacting the shape of pastoral ministry and theological education.
 He has published on factors that influence clergy health, megachurches, and trends in religious adherence and attendance in Canada.
 His website is at www.davideagle.org.

 Divine Renovation Leadership Coach | Evangelization's Coordinator & Operations Manager @ St Willibrord Catholic Church in Montreal, QC

 Terrel recently began serving full-time at his parish as their Evangelization Coordinator & Operations Manager.
 For 6 years prior to that, Terrel served as a parish vitality facilitator in the Catholic Archdiocese of Montreal, mainly helping Catholic parishes In Montreal move from maintenance model to an intentionally missionary model of church.
 Since the fall of 2021, Terrel has also been serving as Leadership Coach with Divine Renovation Ministries, coaching pastors internationally through their flagship group coaching program called “Kickstart”.